mainmatter/mainmatter.com/_posts/2020-06-17-failing-and-winning-at-planning-software-projects.md

 – teams are unable to give reliable estimates, synchronize dependent activities (e.g. marketing) with the project's progress or maintain a high level of quality that will allow maintaining and evolving an application over the long term.
-In this post, I will analyse these typical problems and present techniques to address and overcome those problems, reducing uncertainty, risk and frustration.
+In this post, I will analyse these typical problems in some detail and present techniques to address and overcome them, reducing uncertainty, risk and frustration.

 <!--break-->